ObernhumerMichael/dotfiles/README.md

 This means all graphical processing is handled by the integrated GPU, reducing power consumption significantly.

 ## Hybrid Mode (Balanced)

-When a laptop boots on battery power, **Hybrid Mode** is selected by default.

 - In this mode, the NVIDIA GPU is powered on but only used when explicitly required.
 - Unlike **Integrated Mode**, external monitors **can** be used.